Introduction to Compatibility Testing

 How to do Compatibility Testing?

-As already mentioned, Compatibility Testing can be done manually or by using automated tools.
-The process of Compatibility Testing involves four steps.
+As already mentioned, it can be done manually or by using automated tools.
+The process of this involves four steps.
 Before moving to the process, make sure that the platforms and environments for testing are already identified.

 Designing of the Test Cases & Configuration by the team